-A chimney height of 4.5 metres (or more) - measured vertically from the outlet of the stove to the top of the chimney -should provide a satisfactory draught.
-The flue should also not be horizontal for over 150mm without using the calculation procedure given in BS5854:1980; this calculation can be used as the basis for deciding whether a particular chimney design will provide sufficient draught.
+A chimney height of not less than 4.5 metres measured vertically from the outlet of the stove to the top of the chimney should be satisfactory.
+Alternatively the calculation procedure given in BS5854:1980 may be used as the basis for deciding whether a particular chimney design will provide sufficient draught.